curbengh/curbengh.github.io/source/_posts/dns-dhcp-logs-openwrt.md

   - openwrt
 ---

 I have several devices (e.g. [vacuum cleaner](/microblog/2026/07/30/xiaomi-mijia-mi-robot-vacuum-mop-2-mjst1s-network-requirements/), [home battery](/microblog/2026/07/31/goodwe-esa-ess-network-requirements/)) that I connect them to untrusted network separated from the main network.
-Recently, I was interested to know the internet domains that they use.
+Recently, I was interested to know the internet domains and ports that they use.
 In this setup, I log DNS queries to local rsyslog server which then save to an external USB drive.
-For NAT table, I use cron to copy filtered "/proc/net/nf_conntrack" to that drive every minute.
+From NAT table I can track the destination ports, so I use cron to take a copy of filtered "/proc/net/nf_conntrack".

 ## Create a new network